schams-net/nagios/Documentation/Introduction/TechnicalConcept/Index.rst

 - UNKNOWN

-Finally, the Nagios® Core reacts appropriately to this states and may notify system administrators (for example by sending an email or a SMS text message).
+Finally, the Nagios® Core reacts appropriately to this states and may notify system administrators.
+This depends on the Nagios configuraiton and could be for example an email, a text message to a mobile phone, a message to a team collaboration platform such as `Slack <https://slack.com>`_, etc.

-Please note that the TYPO3 Nagios® Extension is only **one** component of the system.